INTHE4117 – Global epidemics

 - The links between HIV and TB regarding vulnerable population, prevention and treatment issues.

-- AIDS drugs, pharmaceutical companies and global activism
+- Drugs, pharmaceutical companies and global activism

 - HIV/AIDS, clinical trials and ethical issues surrounding access to treatment